wspittman/client-template/README.md

 - Add Prettier

 TODO
+- See if we missed any good linting rules
 - lint on commit
 - Standard component simplifications built on top of MUI
 - Good icons